bhart44/Hartman_FinalProject/README.md

 ## How to Compile and Run

+### First Steps
-You must install PortMIDI from PortMedia in order to run this program
+You must download the PortMIDI C library from PortMedia, unless already downloaded in order to run this program.
+Here are the steps to do so:

+If you haven't already, visit the website ***https://brew.sh*** and install Homebrew for your computer.
+Homebrew will allow you to download and place the PortMIDI library on your computer and use it to run this MIDI program.

-Paste this Text in your command line to install PortMIDI:
+Once Homebrew has been successfully installed, Paste this Text in your command line to install PortMIDI:

 **brew install portmidi**

+Homebrew will now take a few minutes to download the PortMIDI library and will let you know when it has finished.
+Once PortMIDI has been successfully installed, you will be able to continue with the following steps.

+### Compile and Run

+Open up your IDE of choice and open the

 To compile use: